Delsin-Yu/GDPanelFramework/README.md

 There are two preconfigured Tweenrs provided with the framework.

 1. NonePanelTweener: This tweener simply hides and shows the panel instantly on open and close, it is also the default value of `PanelManager.DefaultPanelTweener`, you may access the global instance of this tweener from `NonPanelTweener.Instance`.
-2. FadePanelTweener: This tweener performs fade transition for the panel opening and closing, after instansiating the tweener, you may configure the transition time by accessing its `FadeTime` property.
+2. FadePanelTweener: This tweener performs fade transition for the panel opening and closing, after instantiating the tweener, you may configure the transition time by accessing its `FadeTime` property.

 #### Customized Tweenrs

-By inheriting the `IPanelTweenr` interface, developer may customize their own transition effects.
+By inheriting the `IPanelTweenr` interface, the developer may customize their transition effects.

 ```csharp
 /// <summary>